jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 **Cosmetics** for railways.

-- Dynamic railway freight and passenger platforms ornaments.
+- Dynamic railway freight and passenger platforms ornaments (only with cDLC `Industrial Zone`)
-- Randomized freight train skins.
+- Randomized freight train skins

+### Additional Cosmetics

+*Unlocks immediately*

+**Cosmetic** shift+V variations for production buildings.

+- Fur Dealer: 3 new variations
+- Bakery: 2 new variations (+ skin for stone pavement)
+- Cannery: 2 new variationsS

 ## Notes and Known Issues